 The following year, a fourth patient accused Dr. A of sexual abuse at the state hospital.
 DFPS did not confirm the allegation.

-In Dr. A’s performance evaluation that year, he was described as “commendable, ethical, and dedicated.”
+In Dr. A’s performance evaluation that year, he was described as “commendable, ethical and dedicated.”

 The following year, a fifth youth accused Dr. A of sexually abusing him while a patient at the state hospital.
 The allegation was not confirmed, but once again DFPS made recommendations.
 There is nothing in Dr. A’s personnel file that indicates any action was taken by the state hospital to address the recommendations.

-The following year, the TMB opened an investigation into a sixth youth accusing Dr. A of sexually abusing him while a patient at the state hospital, but did not issue any findings or take any action.
-DFPS investigated, but did not confirm the allegation.
+The following year, the TMB opened an investigation into a sixth youth accusing Dr. A of sexually abusing him while a patient at the state hospital but did not issue any findings or take any action.
+DFPS investigated but did not confirm the allegation.
 DFPS again made recommendations.
 Once again, there is no evidence that the recommendations were followed up on by the state hospital.

 After a seventh and eighth youth from the state hospital accused Dr. A of sexual abuse, the hospital superintendent finally notified Dr. A that he had to inform the superintendent’s office immediately of any allegations of sexual abuse against him.
 In addition, he could not: